HarshitKaushik/my-dev-log/README.md

 - Each model is represented by a class that subclasses ```django.db.models.Model```.
 Each model has a number of class variables, each of which represents a database field in the model.
 - Django apps are “pluggable”: You can use an app in multiple projects, and you can distribute apps, because they don’t have to be tied to a given Django installation.
 - When you run ```makemigrations```, you’re telling Django that you’ve made some changes to your models (in this case, you’ve made new ones) and that you’d like the changes to be stored as a migration.

+### Flask
+- “Micro” does not mean that your whole web application has to fit into a single Python file (although it certainly can), **nor does it mean that Flask is lacking in functionality**.
+The “micro” in microframework means Flask aims to keep the core simple but extensible.
+Flask won’t make many decisions for you, such as what database to use.
+Those decisions that it does make, such as what templating engine to use, are easy to change.
+Everything else is up to you, so that Flask can be everything you need and nothing you don’t.
+- Flask is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
+Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.

 ### Pandas
 - ```pandas.DataFrame.shape``` - Return a tuple representing the dimensionality of the DataFrame.